MBoegers/jena-TypedStreamRDF/README.md

 See [here](typed-read)

 ## Shape Validation
-Shows how easy RDF data can be validated.
+Shows how easy RDF data can be validated with Shape Constraint Language (SHACL).
 See [here](shape-validation)

 ## Shape Parsing
-Shows how ENTSO-E CGMES files can be parsed to SHACL See [here](shape-parse)
+Shows how to parse Common Grid Exchange Standard (CGMES) schema files to Shape Constraint Language (SHACL) files.
+See [here](shape-parse)